aalmkainzi/neat_str/README.md

 ```
 After which you'll find the static library inside `./bin`.

-2) Add both headers in `./include` to your project.
+2) Copy both headers from `./include` to your project.